Hamilton County gears up to welcome Swifties for Taylor Swift concert weekend

 Hamilton County Taylor Swift

 As excitement builds for Taylor Swift’s highly anticipated concert in Indianapolis, Hamilton County is rolling out the red carpet for thousands of Swifties expected to flock to the area.
 On Life.Style.Live!
-Wednesday, Gabby Blauert, Communications Manager for Hamilton County Tourism, and Louise Blazucki, owner of King Creations, stopped by the studio to share how the county is preparing for the big event and what fans can expect.
+Wednesday, Gabby Blauert, Communications Manager for Hamilton County Tourism, and Louise Blazucki, owner of Kiln Creations, stopped by the studio to share how the county is preparing for the big event and what fans can expect.

 “We’ve been planning for a while now,” Blauert explained.
 “I would compare it to the total solar eclipse—just a massive event where we’ve had to think ahead about how to support visitors.
 We’re working closely with restaurants, hotels, and other businesses to make sure everything is ready for people coming in from out of town.
 We want to be a great resource for them, whether they need a place to stay or just somewhere fun to hang out.”